skip to main content

 Understanding all the facts surrounding menopause can help you prepare for it and determine how to build a network of information and support to guide you through it gracefully.
 Click here to learn more!

-What Is the North American Menopause Society (NAMS)?
+What Is a Menopause Society Certified Practitioner (MSCP)?

-The North American Menopause Society (NAMS), founded in 1989, is a non-profit organization that promotes all women's health and quality of life during midlife and beyond through an understanding of menopause and healthy aging.
+The Menopause Society, founded in 1989, is a non-profit organization that promotes all women's health and quality of life during midlife and beyond through an understanding of menopause and healthy aging.
 Its multidisciplinary membership includes medical, nursing, sociology, psychology, nutrition, anthropology, epidemiology, pharmacy, and education experts.

-NAMS recognized a need to set essential standards for health providers, assuring high-quality care for women during menopause and beyond.
+The Menopause Society recognized a need to set essential standards for health providers, assuring high-quality care for women during menopause and beyond.
 As such, it developed a competency examination.
-Those who pass the exam have demonstrated their expertise in the field and are awarded the credential of NAMS Certified Menopause Practitioner (NCMP).
+Those who pass the exam have demonstrated their expertise in the field and are awarded the credential of Menopause Society Certified Practitioner (MSCP).

-Why It's Important to Have NAMS Certified Menopause Practitioners (NCMP) Caring for You
+Why It's Important to Have Menopause Society Certified Practitioner (MSCP) Caring for You

 At Moreland, we are committed to being a premier destination for women seeking care related to menopause.
-We are proud to have three providers, Joan Kiely (APNP,NCMP), Dr. Allison Nelson (MD,FACOG,NCMP), and Dr. Matthew Taylor (MD,FACOG,NCMP), who are NAMS Certified Menopause Practitioners (NCMP), reflecting our commitment to all patients.
+We are proud to have three providers, Joan Kiely (APNP,NCMP), Dr. Allison Nelson (MD,FACOG,NCMP), Lorree L. Dyoco (M.D., FACOG, NCMP) and Dr. Matthew Taylor (MD,FACOG,NCMP), who are Menopause Society Certified Practitioners (MSCP), reflecting our commitment to all patients.
 Dr. Comiskey from Moreland OB-GYN, who is NCMP and NAMS certified, consulting a patient about support for her transition through menopause

 Moreland OB-GYN NCMP’s align their approach to patient care with the organization's philosophy of care: